hughesadam87/imgproc_supplemental/README.rst

 .............................

-An in-depth analysis for the segmentation techniques applied on the test images (does not include Ilastik semi-supervised semi-supervised segmentation) is presented in the `Test Data Characterization`_ notebook.
+An in-depth analysis for the segmentation techniques applied on the test images (does not include Ilastik semi-supervised semi-supervised segmentation) is presented in the `Classifying Nanoparticles: Ilastik vs. User Partitioning`_ notebook.
 Check out the `scikit thresholding collage`_, which shows all of these results in one image, or view the images separately in `this folder`_.

 .. _`scikit thresholding collage` : https://github.com/hugadams/imgproc_supplemental/blob/master/supplemental/Threshold_collage/collage_plot.png